Lynch Solicitors - Personal Injuries & Equity Litigation, Medical Negligence, Bankruptcy, Property and Estates & Divorce and Family Law

 Unnecessary hip surgery operations on children

 Every healthcare professional owes a duty of care to their patients.
-If you or a family member have suffered an injury while receiving medical care or underwent unnecessary surgery, this may be considered medical negligence.
+If you or a family member has suffered an injury while receiving medical care or undergone unnecessary surgery, this may be considered medical negligence.

 We specialise in handling hip-related claims, including congenital hip dysplasia claims compensation and hip dysplasia misdiagnosis cases.